ifaronti/AudioPhile-Guru-Project/README.md

   - After API deployment, I returned to my frontend code base, concealed my API URLs changed the axios.method urls to my API endpoints', refactored some of my codes and finished by adding framer-motion scroll effects to some of my components.

   - Even as I type this, I'm still going to check for how I'm going to better my code base and improve anything.
 Although this is a big  project, I feel like there's a way to avoid each child components making API calls independently.
-But it is what it is; have to ensure page refresh by user doesn't affect access to data by child components!!!
+But it is what it is; have to ensure page refresh by user doesn't affect access to data by child components!!

+  ### Update
+  I removed many API calls from my codeBase and used my APP.js file to make 2 API calls for everywhere the calls were removed unless the component really needs to make the call.
+Now, all components can access data straight from the parent component(APP.js) unless where I used props just for practice.

+  I also used react-loader-spinner to delay components' rendering by 1 second so all parts of component already recieved data before rendering.

 ### Built with
 - Semantic HTML5 markup